abhijitray7810/Kubernetes-Nodes/03-Kubernetes/README.md

 - Analogy:
     - The Employees themselves.
     - Each Pod = one worker (or a small team of workers) doing the actual job.
+#Summary: Worker Node Components in Analogy
+- Kubelet = Team Leader (ensures workers do their tasks).
+- Kube-Proxy = Receptionist (routes calls/traffic).
+- Container Runtime = Work Desk & Tools (needed to do the job).
+- Pods = Employees (the actual workers running your applications)